edu-python-course/django-template/README.md

 Adjust **settings.py** module to set postgres as your default database backend.
 Note, that you need to have `psycopg2` package installed in your environment to use PostgreSQL as a database backend.

+Adjust the actual value to meet your database setup.

 ```python
 DATABASE = {